AWang-Cabin/a1_realsense-ros/README.md

 ## PKG modification for Unitree-A1 by WYN in 2020
 Add a launch file named rs_pointcloud.launch to launch a camera node only publish pointcloud, color, depth topic and employ 5 filters (decimation,disparity,spatial,temporal,hole_filling) to enhance the point cloud output performance.

-To run the launch file:
+### To run the launch file:
-Open a new terminal:
+Open a new terminal and run
 ```
 roslaunch realsense2_camera rs_pointcloud.launch
 ```